gmcastil/threading/README.rst

 should be pretty common but surprisingly, I was unable to find many examples that did it using the method recommended by the more recent documentation.

-This is a very simple example of a PyQt ``MainWindow'' application containing a single push button that opens a ``ProgressDialog'' window that performs some time-intensive operation in a separate thread and returns control to the main thread once the operation ends or is canceled.
-If your code is still subclassing ``QThread'' and overloading the ``run()'' method, I hope this helps.
+This is a very simple example of a PyQt `MainWindow' application containing a single push button that opens a `ProgressDialog' window that performs some time-intensive operation in a separate thread and returns control to the main thread once the operation ends or is canceled.
+If your code is still subclassing `QThread' and overloading the `run()' method, I hope this helps.

 Requirements